🖥 TAP TO SAVE 50% WITH CODE NEW

 Christian Watson has led the Packers in snaps and routes in each of the last three weeks, showing that he has taken over as the Packers' WR1.
 He gets the Lions this week, who can be had through the air.
 The Lions have allowed the most yards to receivers on deep passes since Week 8, which bodes well for Watson.
 So does the game being indoors, as Watson has averaged 30 more YPG indoors than outdoors in his career.
 Lastly, Jordan Love has thrived against man coverage this season, and the Lions play it at the highest rate.
 If he plays well, it should translate to success for his WR1.

 His teammate Greg Dortch has also stepped up with Harrison out, and has 15 targets in the last two weeks.
-In each game he had six catches, topped 50 yards, and scored a touchdown.
+In each game, he had six catches, topped 50 yards, and scored a touchdown.
 That is both a safe floor and some upside.
 Given the matchup, he is in play for those diving a bit deeper at receiver.

 Mitchell Tinsley and Andrei Iosivas are in play with no Tee Higgins this week.
 Notice the order I put them in?
 Iosivas saw one more target than Tinsley last week, and I do think he brings a safer floor.
-Tinsley though, is better suited to play the Tee Higgins role out wide, and as the X. Plus he Mossed Christian Gonzalez last week and was a star in the preseason.
+Tinsley, though, is better suited to play the Higgins role out wide, and as the X. Plus, he Mossed Christian Gonzalez last week and was a star in the preseason.
 If you just want a safe 8-10 points, I would take the shot on Iosivas.
 If you are swinging for the fences, though, Tinsley would be my pick.

 John Metchie III and Adonai Mitchell are in play for those deep league managers.
 Metchie has scored a touchdown and broken double-digit fantasy points in each of his last two games.
 He saw seven targets from Tyrod Taylor last week.
 Mitchell has 13 targets in his last two games.
 The production hasn’t been there, but he saw the third-most air yards of all players in Week 12.
 There’s upside there.